gbraad/blog-content/0007-highlighting-code-text.md

 Date: 2016-09-09
 ---

 Code is read more often than it is written.
 Nothing is truer than this statement.
-However, even during writing of code it is important to have a good idea of what you are doing.
-And one of the ways is to write clean code, which is simple or easy to reason about.
-Since if you can't explain it, how could you even understand it well.
-But, also syntax highlighting of code can help.
+This means that when writing code it is important to have a good idea of what you are doing.
+Write clean code, which is simple or easy to reason about.
+Since if you can't explain it, how could others even understand it well.
+Syntax highlighting of code can help.
 With this, certain keywords or structure get emphasized by using a color.
 I do not think it is an ideal solution, but subconsciously it seems I focus more on the code.
 Likely, the colors themselves are pleasing to look at.

 ## Pleasant to the eyes
 Perhaps because of this last, I tend to always implement or set the [Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme) for my color scheme, and specifically the [Night Bright](https://github.com/chriskempson/tomorrow-theme#tomorrow-night-bright) variant.
 Below you can find an example, as I also enabled it on my blog by implementing a Pygments style.